France's yellow vests: Who they are, what they want, and why

 Macron caved quickly to their first demand, scrapping the fuel tax rise.
 He offered 10 billion euros in tax cuts or other gestures for pensioners and workers.

-He doesn't want, however, to re-introduce a wealth tax, is cool to the idea of national referendums — and has no plans to quit his job.
+He doesn't want, however, to re-introduce a wealth tax.
+He's cool to the idea of national referendums, and has no plans to quit his job.

 His government launched a national debate aimed at addressing the protesters' concerns, traveling the country for town hall meetings and collecting complaints online.
-He's expected to announce the resulting government measures next week.
+He's expected to respond to concerns over sinking purchasing power with tax cuts for lower-income households and measures to boost pensions and help single parents.
+He may also make it easier for ordinary people to initiate local referendums.